-Existing definitions in 42 CFR 71.1 Corresponding, new or updated definition in DFR Disinfestation Disinsection Educational Purpose Exhibition Purpose Ill person International Health Regulations International voyage Isolation Military Services No Change.
-No Change.
-Moved to new 71.50.
-Moved to new 71.50.
-No Change.
-Updated.
-No Change.
-Updated.
-No Change.
-Updated.
+Existing definitions in Part 42 CFR 71.1 Corresponding, new or updated definition in NPRM

+Carrier No Change.

+Commander.

+Communicable disease No Change.

+Contamination No Change.

+Controlled Free Pratique No Change.

+Deratting Certificate No Change.

+Deratting Exemption Certificate No Change.

+Detention No Change.

+Director No Change.

+Disinfection No Change.

+Disinfestation No Change.

+Disinsection No Change.

+Educational Purpose Moved to new 71.50.

+Exhibition Purpose Moved to new 71.50.

+III person No Change.

+International Health Regulations Updated.

+International voyage No Change.

+Isolation Updated.
+The state of the state

+Military Services No Change

 Quarantine.
-Quarantine.

 Quarantinable Communicable disease.

 Possession.

-Scientific Purpose Surveillance U.S. port Moved to new 71.50.
-Updated.
-No Change.
+Scientific Purpose Moved to new 71.50.

+Surveillance Updated.

+U.S. port No Change.

 U.S. Territory.

 United States Updated.

-Updated.
+Vector Updated.

-A. Definitions Updated Under Section
+A. Definitions Updated Under Section 71.1

 International Health Regulations or IHR.
-This DFR defines International Health Regulations or IHR as the International Health Regulations of the World Health Organization (WHO), adopted by the 58th World Health Assembly in 2005, as may be further amended, and subject to the United States' reservation and understandings.
-The DFR updates the current CFR's definition to reflect that the 1969 IHR, as amended in 1973 and 1981 by the World Health Assembly, has been superseded by the 2005 IHR currently in place.
+This NPRM defines International Health Regulations or IHR as the International Health Regulations of the World Health Organization (WHO), adopted by the 58th World Health Assembly in 2005, as may be further amended, and subject to the United States' reservation and understandings.
+The NPRM proposes to update the current CFR's definition to reflect that the 1969 IHR, as amended in 1973 and 1981 by the World Health Assembly, has been superseded by the 2005 IHR currently in place.
 This definition also reflects that the United States accepted the IHR with the reservation that it will implement them in line with U.S. principles of federalism.
-In addition, the United States submitted three understandings, setting forth its views that: (1) Incidents that involve the natural, accidental or deliberate release of chemical, biological or radiological materials are notifiable under the IHR; (2) countries that accept the IHR are obligated to report potential public health emergencies that occur outside their borders to the extent possible; and (3) the IHR do not create any separate private right to legal action against the federal government.
+In addition, the United States submitted three understandings, setting forth its views that: (1) incidents that involve the natural, accidental or deliberate release of chemical, biological or radiological materials are notifiable under the IHR; (2) countries that accept the IHR are obligated to report potential public health emergencies that occur outside their borders to the extent possible; and (3) the IHR do not create any separate private right to legal action against the federal government.

 Isolation.
-The DFR defines the term "isolation" as the separation of an individual or group of individuals who are reasonably believed to be infected with a quarantinable communicable disease from others who are healthy in such a manner as to prevent the spread of the quarantinable communicable disease.
-The current definition of "isolation," when applied to an individual or group of individuals, is stated as "the separation of that person or group of persons from other persons, except the health staff on duty, in such a manner as to prevent the spread of infection."
+The NPRM proposes to update the term "isolation" to mean the separation of an individual or group of individuals who are reasonably believed to be infected with a quarantinable communicable disease from others who are healthy in such a manner as to prevent the spread of the quarantinable communicable disease.
+The current definition of "isolation," when applied to an individual or group of individuals is stated as "the separation of that person or group of persons from other persons, except the health staff on duty, in such a manner necessary as to prevent the spread of infection."
 Not only does the updated definition help to clarify the distinction between quarantine and isolation, but it removes the current reference to "health staff on duty" to which the separation does not apply.
 HHS/CDC believes that the reference to "health staff on duty" is unnecessary and outmoded because, in practice, a patient may have his or her needs attended to by a variety of individuals.
 The new definition focuses on the measures used to prevent the spread of infection and not on the types of individuals who may attend to the patient.
 This is not a substantive change from current practice.

 Surveillance.
-Under this DFR, "surveillance" is defined as the temporary supervision by a public health official (or designee) of an individual or group, who may have been exposed to a quarantinable communicable disease, to determine the risk of disease spread.
-We have updated the term "surveillance" to more accurately reflect current practice and to clarify that, just as with quarantine and isolation, this public health measure is applicable to individuals and groups of individuals.
+Under this NPRM, HHS/CDC is proposing to define "surveillance" as the temporary supervision by a public health official (or designee) of an individual or group, who may have been exposed to a quarantinable communicable disease, to determine the risk of disease spread.
+We are proposing to update the term "surveillance" to more accurately reflect current practice and to clarify that, just as with quarantine and isolation, this public health measure is applicable to individuals and groups of individuals.